Duck, duck, goose: Duck, duck, gray duck

 "Duck, duck, gray duck" is a variation of the game played in much of Minnesota and some parts of Wisconsin.
 Instead of yelling "goose" to signal which player must chase the picker, the picker yells "gray duck!" or "duck, duck, gray duck!"
 The picker may call various colors or adjectives, such as saying "green duck, purple duck, yellow duck, gross duck, grape duck, gray duck!"
 In some regions and variations, the caller may change the direction in which they run.

 Drip, drip, drop

-"Drip, drip, drop" is another version played by children mostly in warmer climates.
+"Drip, drip, drop" is another version of the game.
 One player who is "it" goes around the circle with a container of water and "drips" a small amount on each person's head.
 They will then select someone in the circle to "drop" the entire container on top of them.
 This player will then try to tag the "it" before the "it" sits in the spot of the person who got "dropped" on.
 If "it" is tagged then they will remain "it" for another round.